polywrap/documentation/src/docs/tutorials/create-wraps/default-plugins.md

     - `ens` is the URI authority.
 It tells the Polywrap client what kind of URI it needs to resolve.
 See [URIs](/concepts/uris) for more information.
     - `wraps.eth:http@1.1.0` is the URI path, which in this case is an ENS address.

-## Use in Wasm Wrapper
+## Use in Wrap
-Once types have been imported, the functionality of these imported modules can be used in wrapper development.
+Once types have been imported, the functionality of these imported modules can be used in wrap development.

 Upon `yarn build`, the imported types and modules will be made available to you in the `src/wrap` folder.
 To use them, you simply need to import the specific modules that you'd like to use.

-If you're building an AssemblyScript-based wrapper, the import might look like this:
+If you're building an AssemblyScript-based wrap, the import might look like this:

 ```typescript
 import { Http_Module, Http_Request } from './wrap';